Percy Gray

+Percy Gray (October 3, 1869 – October 10, 1952) was an American painter.
+At the 1915 Panama–Pacific International Exposition he won a bronze medal for his watercolor Out of the Desert, Oregon.
+Gray's artwork is held in the permanent online collections of several museums, including the Monterey Museum of Art.

+Early life

+Gray was born on October 3, 1869, in San Francisco, the third son of Alexander and Elizabeth Gray from England.
+Alexander Gray brought his family to California in 1867.

-Henry Percy Gray (1869–1952) was an American painter.
-Gray was born on October 3, 1869 into a San Francisco family with broad literary and artistic tastes.
-He studied at the San Francisco School of Design and later under William Merritt Chase in New York.
+As the byproduct of a childhood illness, Percy realized he had talents in art.
+From 1886 to 1888 he studied at the San Francisco School of Design under Emil Carlsen, Virgil Williams, Thomas Hill, Oscar Kunath, and later under William Merritt Chase in New York.
 While he had some early Impressionistic tendencies, his basic approach to composition and color was derived from the Barbizon School and Tonalism, which were emphasized at the School of Design.
 He is primarily known for his romantic and lush depictions of the Northern California landscape.

-Early years

-Alexander Gray, Percy's father, was born in England and immigrated in 1867 with his Australian-born wife to San Francisco, where he became a successful insurance broker.
-As the byproduct of a childhood illness, Percy realized he had talents in art.
-From 1886 to 1888 he attended the California School of Design and studied under Emil Carlsen, Virgil Williams, Thomas Hill, and Oscar Kunath.
+Career

 His earliest documented exhibition was at the 1888 Mechanics’ Institute Fair where he displayed View of the Golden Gate.
 From there he went on to become an assistant to a stockbroker and a quick-sketch illustrator for the San Francisco Morning Call before obtaining a job with the New York Journal.
 In New York he studied at the Art Students League.
 He was dispatched from New York to cover the 1906 San Francisco earthquake, but decided to remain in his native city where he would then take up his painting career.